msackton/taelgarverse1720/docs/people/mawarans/reliah.md

 </div>

-one of two Orphaned twin girls who lives in the Drowned Flats.
-Wazir feeds them once a week, and in turn they keep an ear to the ground for him.
+One of two Orphaned twin girls who lives in the Drowned Flats in [Hamri](<../../gazetteer/west-coast/mawar-confederacy/hamri.md>).
+[Wazir](<../pcs/mawar-confederacy/wazir.md>) feeds them once a week, and in turn they keep an ear to the ground for him.